-Sunshine Plaza has taken the title of Queensland’s most sustainable shopping centre securing the state’s first 5 Star Green Star Design and As Built rating from the Green Building Council of Australia (GBCA).
+Sunshine Plaza has taken the title of Queensland’s most sustainable shopping centre after achieving a 5 Star Green Star Design and As Built rating from the Green Building Council of Australia (GBCA).

 Davina Rooney, CEO, Green Building Council of Australia said: “Shopping precincts are more than places for groceries, if done right they can provide the community with much needed spaces of engagement and connection.
 We’re so proud of Lendlease’s achievement in obtaining a 5 Star Green Star Design and As Built rating, it’s a great example of sustainable place-making.”

-As a result of sustainability initiatives, the Centre has achieved a 5-star NABERS Energy rating, where 3.5 Star is the industry average.
+As a result of sustainability initiatives, Sunshine Plaza has achieved a 5-star NABERS Energy rating, where 3.5 Star is the industry average.

 Some of the centre’s other features include: